Trump, Vance not invited to Dick Cheney’s Washington funeral

 Sign up now: Get ST's newsletters delivered to your inbox

-Guests at the funeral for former US vice-president Dick Cheney included (from left) former US president George W. Bush, his wife Laura Bush, former US president Joe Biden, his wife Jill Biden, former US vice-president Kamala Harris, former US vice-president Mike Pence and his wife Karen Pence.
+Guests at the funeral for former US vice-president Dick Cheney included (front row, from left) former US president George W. Bush, his wife Laura, former US president Joe Biden, his wife Jill, and former US vice-presidents Kamala Harris and Mike Pence.

 PHOTO: AFP